cloudilyio/charts/README.md

-# Oteemo Charts Repository
+# Cloudily Charts Repository

-Welcome to the oteemo charts repository.
+Welcome to the Cloudily fork of the oteemo charts repository.
 All charts are in the charts directory.

 ## Adding the chart Repository

-`helm repo add oteemocharts https://oteemo.github.io/charts`
+`helm repo add cloudily https://cloudily.github.io/charts`

 ## Contributing